hoog poreus haar, de beste verzorging voor je krullen

 If you want to know more about proteins, read this.

-Styling tips specifically for highly porous hair
+Styling tips specifically for high porosity hair

-- Scrunch with love, not with force.
+• Scrunch with love, not with force.

 Or read our blog about Styling Tips here.

-And now let's be honest: it's trial and error
+And now honestly: it's trial and error

 Caring for high porosity hair is a journey of discovery.

-A little reality check
+A small reality check

-High porosity hair is like that one friend who always forgets to refill her water bottle — she means well, but she just needs to be reminded to hydrate.
+High porosity hair is like that one friend who always forgets to refill her water bottle; she means well, but she just needs to be reminded to hydrate.